-The data of Figs.~\ref{fig:fig4}a and \ref{fig:fig4}b alone cannot give a definite answer about the bosonic origin of the interaction observed from the spin majority band.
-Electron-phonon coupling, however, appears to be more likely, based on the line shape of the $\Sigma$ contributions.
-To further explore the origin of the measured interaction, the spectral function $\mathcal{A}(\vb{k},\omega)$ of Fig.~\ref{fig:fig4}a was simulated with either of the two suggested couplings.
-The simulations were performed using the suggested one-particle bands shown (i.e. `bare' bands, in green), broadened by a Fermi-Dirac distribution and the stated experimental resolutions at the measurement temperature $T$ (see Appendix~\ref{sec:measurement} for details).
-Based on additional measurements of the adjacent spin minority band -- as shown in Fig.~S3 in the Supplementary Note \cite{Suppl_Mat}, an electron-phonon coupling near $E_{\text{F}}$ with $\hbar\omega_{\text{ph}}=\SI{35}{\milli\eV}$ and $\lambda_{\text{ph}}=0.1$ was also included.
+The data shown in Figs.~\ref{fig:fig4}a and \ref{fig:fig4}b alone cannot give one definite answer about the bosonic origin of the interaction observed from the spin majority band.
+However, EPC appears to be more likely, based on the line shape of the $\Sigma$ contributions.
+To further explore the origin of the observed EBC, the spectral function $\mathcal{A}(\vb{k},\omega)$ from Fig.~\ref{fig:fig4}a was simulated within either of the two suggested coupling schemes.
+The simulations were performed using the suggested one-particle bands shown (i.e. `bare' bands, in green), broadened by the experimental resolutions, and a Fermi-Dirac distribution at the measurement temperature $T$ (numbers in Appendix~\ref{sec:measurement}).
+Based on additional measurements of the adjacent spin minority band (see Table~\ref{tab:Couplings}), an EPC near $E_{\text{F}}$ with $\hbar\omega_{\text{ph}}=\SI{35}{\milli\eV}$ and $\lambda_{\text{ph}}=0.1$ was also included.
 The two simulations are shown side-by-side in Fig.~\ref{fig:fig4}c.
-Within the topmost \SI{100}{\milli\eV} below $E_{\text{F}}$ the two suggestions are very similar, as both have the same, dominant self-energy contribution from electron-phonon coupling in the spin minority band at $E_{\text{B}}=\hbar\omega_{\text{ph}}=\SI{35}{\milli\eV}$.
-At larger $E_{\text{B}}$, however, the two show more striking differences.
-For the suggested electron-magnon interaction, coupling from $E_{\text{F}}$ causes a significant renormalization of the near-parabolic majority spin band: its intensity weight is shifted well above the one-particle energy band maximum.
-Furthermore, appreciable energy broadening is visible throughout the simulated energy range.
-In comparison, electron-phonon coupling from $E_{\text{BM}}$ yields a much more pronounced `kink', and the energy broadening is concentrated around the one-particle band maximum.
+Within the topmost \SI{100}{\milli\eV} below $E_{\text{F}}$ the two suggestions are very similar, as both have the same, dominant $\Sigma$ contribution from EPC in the spin minority band at $E_{\text{B}}=\hbar\omega_{\text{ph}}=\SI{35}{\milli\eV}$.
+At larger binding energies, however, they reveal more striking differences.
+The suggested EMC significantly renormalizes the near-parabolic spin majority states, shifting these away from the one-particle energy band maximum and towards $E_{\text{F}}$.
+A strong energy broadening is also present throughout the simulated energy range.
+In comparison, EPC within the spin majority band yields a more local renormalization: here, the energy broadening is concentrated around the one-particle energy band maximum at $E_{\text{BM}}$ and a more pronounced kinking of the bandstructure is observed.